Alexisonfuego/sign-up-form/README.md

 # sign-up-form
-Following The Odin Project course to develop a sign-up form
+Following The Odin Project intermediate HTML/CSS course to develop a sign-up form